-The 2024 Bonds will be exempt from registration under the Securities Act of 1933, as amended.
-As obligations of a political subdivision of the Commonwealth of Virginia, the 2024 Bonds will also be exempt from registration under the securities laws of Virginia.
+The Bonds will be exempt from registration under the Securities Act of 1933, as amended.
+As obligations of a political subdivision of the Commonwealth of Virginia, the Bonds also will be exempt from registration under the securities laws of Virginia.

-No dealer, broker, salesman or other person has been authorized by the Authority or the City to give any information or to make any representations other than those contained in this Official Statement, and, if given or made, such other information or representation should not be relied upon as having been authorized by the Authority or the City.
-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, and there shall be no sale of the 2024 Bonds by any person in any state in which it is unlawful for such person to make such offer, solicitation or sale.
-This Official Statement is not to be construed as a contract or agreement between the Authority and/or the City and the purchasers or owners of any of the 2024 Bonds.
+No dealer, broker, salesman or other person has been authorized by the City to give any information or to make any representations other than those contained in this Official Statement, and, if given or made, such other information or representations must not be relied upon as having been authorized by the City.
+This Official Statement does not constitute an offer to sell or a solicitation of an offer to buy, and there shall be no sale of the Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+This Official Statement is not to be construed as a contract or agreement between the City and the purchasers or owners of any of the Bonds.

 All quotations from and summaries and explanations of provisions of law and documents herein do not purport to be complete, and reference is made to such laws and documents for full and complete statements of their provisions.
 Any statements made in this Official Statement involving estimates or matters of opinion, whether or not expressly so stated, are intended merely as estimates or opinion and not as representations of fact.
 This Official Statement speaks as of its date except where specifically noted otherwise and is subject to change without notice.
-Neither the delivery of this Official Statement, any sale made hereunder, nor any filing of this Official Statement shall under any circumstances create an implication that there has been no change in the affairs of the City or the Authority since the date of this Official Statement or imply that any information herein is accurate or complete as of any later date.
+Neither the delivery of this Official Statement, any sale made hereunder nor any filing of this Official Statement shall under any circumstances create an implication that there has been no change in the affairs of the City since the date of this Official Statement or imply that any information herein is accurate or complete as of any later date.

-This Official Statement, including, but not limited to information contained in Appendix C, contains statements that, to the extent they are not recitations of historical fact, constitute "forward-looking statements."
+Certain statements contained in this Official Statement, including but not limited to the information contained in Appendix A, reflect forecasts and forward-looking statements, rather than historical facts.
 In this respect, the words "estimate," "project," "anticipate," "expect," "intend," "believe," "plan," "budget" and similar expressions are intended to identify forward-looking statements.
 The achievement of certain results or other expectations contained in such forward-looking statements involves known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements described to differ materially from those stated in the forward-looking statements.
-A number of important factors affecting the City's operations and financial results could cause actual results to differ materially from those stated in the forward-looking statements.
-All such forward-looking statements are expressly qualified by the cautionary statements in the preceding sentences, as well as any other disclaimers set forth in this Official Statement.
-Neither the Authority nor the City plan to issue any updates or revisions to any such forward-looking statements.
+All such forward-looking statements are expressly qualified by the cautionary statement in the preceding sentence, as well as any other disclaimers set forth in this Official Statement.
+The City does not plan to issue any updates or revisions to any such forward-looking statements.